HaxeGodot/editor-plugin/README.md

 ## Setup

-Haxe support requires Godot C#, if it hasn't been setup click on Project -> Tools -> Mono -> Create C# solution.
+Haxe support requires Godot C#, if it hasn't been setup click on Project -> Tools -> C# -> Create C# solution.

 The plugin can setup by clicking on the Project -> Tools -> Haxe -> Setup menu.

 This will check for the presence of the godot haxelib, update the C# solution and add a hxml.
 If the project already contains some of these files the setup will be stopped.

-You can also do a [manual setup](#ManualSetup) if you want more control.
+You can also do a [manual setup](#manual-setup) if you want more control.

 ## Haxe scripts